Joseph Sakran: Early life, education, and career

+Gun violence prevention advocacy

-In 2016, Sakran's activism first achieved national recognition when he founded Doctors for Hillary, supporting the candidacy of Hillary Clinton, who had made reduction of gun violence in America a central tenet of her campaign.
-He was recognized by Secretary Clinton for his work in fighting to end gun violence.
+In 2016, Sakran's activism first achieved national recognition when he founded Doctors for Hillary, supporting the candidacy of Hillary Clinton, who had made gun violence prevention a central tenet of her campaign.
+He was recognized by Secretary Clinton for his work.

 His research in public health and specifically firearm injury prevention has been recognized by the Agency for Healthcare Research and Quality (AHRQ) and Academy Health.
 A recent study published in Health Affairs, Emergency Department Visits for Firearm-Related Injuries in the United States, 2006-14 was given an honorable mention as one of the 2017 Outstanding Article of the Year Award by Health Cost and Utilization Project (HCUP).

-On November 7, 2018 the National Rifle Association's comment telling doctors to "stay in their lane" resulted in response on Twitter from Sakran, telling them that "As a Trauma Surgeon and survivor of #GunViolence I cannot believe the audacity of the @NRA to make such a divisive statement.
-We take care of these patients every day.
-Where are you when I’m having to tell all those families their loved one has died".
-The tweet went viral and resulted in a robust response from healthcare professionals.
-A few days later Sakran established the Twitter account @ThisIsOurLane as a way to unite the medical community who care for gun violence victims.

 Sakran has also written numerous opinion pieces for The Atlantic and CNN.
-He was also interviewed on NPR by Terry Gross, the host and co-executive producer of Fresh Air, on November 28, 2018.

-In February 2019, Congressman Mike Thompson (D-CA), Chairman of the Gun Violence Prevention Task Force invited Sakran as his guest to the State of the Union, recognizing his commitment to ending gun violence as both a survivor and now trauma surgeon.

-On February 6, 2019, Congressman Jerrold Nadler (D-NY) and Chairman of the House Judiciary Committee invited Sakran to testify at the hearing on Preventing Gun Violence.
+In February 2019, Congressman Mike Thompson (D-CA), invited Sakran as his guest to the State of the Union, recognizing his support for gun control as a trauma surgeon.
+On February 6, 2019, Congressman Jerrold Nadler (D-NY) and Chairman of the House Judiciary Committee invited Sakran to testify at a hearing.

-In 2019, Sakran was also selected for the Presidential Leadership Scholars program, where his project focused on safe storage of firearms.
+In 2019, Sakran was recognized as Distinguished Alumnus of the Year by George Mason University.
+In the same year, he was also selected for the Presidential Leadership Scholars program, where his project focused on storage of firearms.
 In the same year, Sakran was selected as one of the Robert Wood Johnson Foundation Health Policy Fellows by the National Academy of Medicine.
-He is currently working on health-related legislative and regulatory issues.
+He has been working on legislative and regulatory issues since the 2010s.

-In early 2020, Sakran tweeted a photo of a flyer showing a clipart style hand holding a gun, which was a flyer left under his windshield wiper.